Dams4K/geogebra6-linux/README.md

 To start the desktop version from command line, run

 ```
-./gradlew :desktop:run
+./gradlew :desktop:desktop:run
 ```
-You can also run `./gradlew :desktop:tasks` to list other options.
+You can also run `./gradlew :desktop:desktop:tasks` to list other options.

 ## Setup the development environment